hcs42/timestat/README.markdown

 -----------------

 Timestat's unit tests provide 100% code coverage and I want to keep it that way.
+I also want to keep everything documented.

-So I will accept pull requests only if the new code has proper unit tests and keeps this rule.
+So I will accept pull requests only if:

+- The new code has proper unit tests and keeps this rule.
 This is fortunately easy because Timestat has built-in commands for executing all unit tests measuring their coverage (`test` and `test-coverage`).
+- The new features are documented in the README.
+- The new code does not contain training white space or lines longer than 80 characters.

 It is recommended to put the following code into `'.git/hooks/pre-commit'` (`chmod +x` is also necessary) before creating commits: